fc-io/working-with-alvis-from-ki/README.md

 |  No running processes found                                                             |
 +-----------------------------------------------------------------------------------------+

-# 0MiB/81920MiB indicate that we have an a100fat allocated and ready to use
+# 0MiB/81920MiB indicates that we have an a100fat allocated and ready to use
 ```

 ## Run inference